 German records that later came to light established the loss of three Ju.
 52s from this flight.

-No. 485 Squadron - successive Spitfire strikes
+No. 485 Squadron - Successive Spitfire Strikes - D-Day's First 'Kill'

 I was virtually cemented in position, as it was physically impossible to lift hands, feet or head against that amount of 'g' (force), and we just kept careering around in a steep, left-hand descending turn; like winding down a giant, corkscrewing spiral.

-Two or three weeks later - on 16 September - he took a half-share in another Fw.
-190 over Beaumont-le-Roger and damaged a 109.
-Once again, the pilot of the Fw.
-190 proved a worthy opponent, the pair of them leaving vapour trails that resembled 'a crazy pattern of irregular white arcs and angles' in their wake - 'the amount of g we were both pulling in the turns was dragging hard, my own vision hovering between grey-out and black-out.'
+Two or three weeks later - on 16 September - he took a half-share in another Fw 190 over Beaumont-le-Roger and damaged a 109.
+Once again, the pilot of the Fw 190 proved a worthy opponent, the pair of them leaving vapour trails that resembled a crazy pattern of irregular white arcs and angles in their wake - the amount of g we were both pulling in the turns was dragging hard, my own vision hovering between grey-out and black-out.
 Johnnie continues:

 As his turn rate momentarily slackened at the stall in a steep turn, I managed to pull through his flight path to fire a short burst which produced a flurry of bright strikes on the wing-root.
 As the 190 pilot flicked away into an opposite turn he flew right into Bert's line of fire, and a short burst smashed the aircraft down into the woods with a great shower of debris.